perplexityjeff/Backup-VirtualBox-PowerShell/README.md

 `Get-Help .\Backup-VirtualBox.ps1 -Examples`

 ## Mode: FullBackup
+This mode is shutting down the VM (gracefully) and exporting the VM to a OVA.

 * VM: This is the VM name as displayed in VirtualBox itself
 * Destination: This is the folder in which the backup will be stored
 * Suffix: This gets added after the filename generated